nenad1002/StockPrediction/README.md

 # StockPrediction
-Use of machine learning algorithms to predict stock price based on article news (to extract words i use boilerpipe)
+Use of machine learning algorithms to predict stock price based on article news (to extract words I use boilerpipe)

 I am using [git-flow](https://github.com/nvie/gitflow) model.
 The most stable sources are available in master branch, while the latest ones are in development branch.